amirfrolov/Fast-Formatter/README.md

 **Fast Formatter** is a lightweight, user-friendly Python GUI tool for quickly processing, filtering, and formatting text-based data.
 Whether you're working with a simple list of items or want to output JSON, Fast Formatter lets you do it fast — and flexibly.

----

 ## Features

 - 📝 **Text Area Input**
   Paste or type a list of items, each separated by a line break.

 - 🎯 **Filter by Type**
-  Easily filter the input list by data type —  hashs, ips, emails...
+  Easily filter the input list by data type —  hashs, ips, emails... (add your own)

 - 🧪 **Python Extensions**
   Add your own filter or manipulation logic by writing simple Python functions (in `main.py`).
 Ideal for developers who want full control.